Republican Fed bill would restrict bond investments

 Financial markets recently have been scrutinizing remarks by Fed Chairman Ben Bernanke for any signs that he may be looking more seriously at another major round of bond purchases, which could include mortgage-backed securities.

+Last month, the Fed announced an explicit target of 2 percent inflation.
+While an inflation target has been a long-standing goal of Bernanke‘s, the move was timed to underscore the bank’s commitment to keeping inflation at bay even as it reaches for additional ways to loosen financial conditions.

+In setting a target for inflation, the Fed acknowledged that it could not set a similar goal for employment because the maximum level of employment is determined by a range of factors affecting labor markets that can change over time.

-According to a bill summary released on Friday, the inflation-only mandate would require the Fed to monitor a broad range of asset prices, such as the dollar’s value, gold prices and real estate, in order to avoid the kind of bubble that led to the 2007-2009 financial crisis.
+According to a summary of Brady’s bill released on Friday, the inflation-only mandate would require the Fed to monitor a broad range of asset prices, such as the dollar’s value, gold prices and real estate, in order to avoid the kind of bubble that led to the 2007-2009 financial crisis.

 The Fed would also have to report to Congress on the impact that its monetary policy decisions have on the dollar’s value.

 The bill also would liquidate any assets in the Exchange Stabilization Fund that are not made up of special drawing rights from the International Monetary Fund.
-The $50 billion Exchange Stabilization Fund, launched during the 1930s Great Depression, is seldom used today and Brady’s aides called it a “slush fund” for the U.S. Treasury secretary.
+The $50 billion Exchange Stabilization Fund, launched during the Great Depression in the 1930s, is seldom used today.
+Brady’s aides called it a “slush fund” for the U.S. Treasury secretary.

 Former Treasury Secretary Henry Paulson used it to backstop money market mutual funds in 2008, while his successor, Timothy Geithner, has tapped the fund to stay under the U.S. debt limit in recent months.